 These are only a few common examples, however.
 SCADA systems are a global reality.

-SCADA systems enable you to keep a very close eye on your operations.
+SCADA systems allow you to keep a very close eye on your operations.
 You can deploy sensors and control relays at important places to get a highly detailed "birds eye view" of your revenue-generating activities.
 With SCADA, you will incur less cost while doing more.
 This is the definition of a profitability boost.

 Some sensors (known as discrete sensors) are used to monitor very simple "binary" events.
 These events are either "on" or "off".
-For example, every time a particular piece of production equipment in a manufacturing plant completes a process, it may output an electrical signal via a contact closure.
+For example, every time a particular piece of production gear in a manufacturing plant completes a process, it may output an electrical signal via a contact closure.
 A discrete sensor will detect this electrical signal and report it back to you at the control console of your SCADA system.

 A simple mercury thermometer is a great example of an analog sensor - whereas a simple thermostat is the discrete form of temperature sensor.
-With the mercury thermometer, you know exactly what the temperature is (within a specific degree of accuracy, of course).
+With the mercury thermometer, you know exactly what the temperature is (within a single degree of accuracy, of course).
 With the thermostat, you only know that the temperature is either above or below the value that you preset.

 Obviously, analog measurement is important in SCADA systems where you need to keep track of fluid levels in water and fuel tanks, voltages of batteries, temperature, humidity, and other values that are most appropriately measured with a continuous range "analog" sensor.